 Shopify Payments is the company’s attempt to play the role of payment gateway service itself.
 The service makes it convenient for merchants to track revenue within the Shopify dashboard itself, removing the hassle of logging into another platform to check income.

-Merchant solutions revenue principally comes from the payment processing fees from Shopify Payments.
+Merchant solutions revenue principally comes from the payment processing fees & currency conversion fee from Shopify Payments.